mutanyi/foundation-maker/README.md

 named master.blade.php, you may the following:

 ```
-php artisan make:views Widget master
+php artisan make:views Widget

 ```

-In the example above, we tell it the model name, 'Widget' and the master page name 'master.’
+In the example above, we tell it the model name, 'Widget' and we default the master page to the name 'master.’
 Since we didn’t want the slugs, we can simply leave that off the command, it will default to false.
+If you want to give a value of ‘Slug’ for Slug, then you also need to supply the third argument for the name of the master page.

 Please remember to run gulp after both the **[make:vies](#makeviews)** and the **[make:assets](#makeassets)** commands.